 21. Hire well-rounded managers

-Efficient managers know how to encourage, mentor, and keep employees motivated.
+Holding managers to a high standard can help improve engagement across the organization.
+Whether you’re hiring from external candidates or you’re looking internally, put people in managerial roles who know how to encourage, mentor, and keep their team members motivated.
 They play a major role in keeping employee esteem high, understanding the needs of your team, and driving the team’s productivity and performance.

 22. Show appreciation through meaningful gifts